First Intermediate Period of Egypt

 The First Intermediate Period, described as a 'dark period' in ancient Egyptian history, spanned approximately 125 years, c.
 2181, after the end of the Old Kingdom.
 It comprises the Seventh (although this is mostly considered spurious by Egyptologists), Eighth, Ninth, Tenth, and part of the Eleventh Dynasties.
 The concept of a "First Intermediate Period" was coined in 1926 by Egyptologists Georg Steindorff and Henri Frankfort.
+Arguing that it was not a dark age, Ludwig David Morenz has put forward the alternative name "Period of Regions" (Zeit der Regionen).

 Very little monumental evidence survives from this period, especially from the beginning of the era.
 The First Intermediate Period was a dynamic time in which rule of Egypt was roughly equally divided between two competing power bases.
 One of the bases was at Heracleopolis in Lower Egypt, a city just south of the Faiyum region, and the other was at Thebes, in Upper Egypt.
 It is believed that during that time, temples were pillaged and violated, artwork was vandalized, and the statues of kings were broken or destroyed as a result of the postulated political chaos.
 The two kingdoms would eventually come into conflict, which would lead to the conquest of the north by the Theban kings and to the reunification of Egypt under a single ruler, Mentuhotep II, during the second part of the Eleventh Dynasty.
 This event marked the beginning of the Middle Kingdom of Egypt.